taustation-fan/taustation-fan.github.io/README.md

 Upon finding an opponent in the Ruins, you have 8 segments to fight them.

-When you win such a fight, you can loot the opponent, which tends to give you on the order of 1 to 100 credits, and you gain a reward.
+When you win such a fight, you loot the opponent, which tends to give you on the order of 1 to 100 credits, and you gain a reward.
 The reward on lower-level stations is often a piece of armor or a weapon, and on higher-level stations it can be a ration.
-For example Look for Trouble on Yards of Gadani and Bordeaux rewards *Old Combat Suit* and tier 2 rations, while on Hopkins' Legacy and on Caen Stronghold, the reward is almost exclusively tier 3 rations.
+For example on Hopkins' Legacy and on Caen Stronghold, the reward is almost exclusively tier 3 rations.

 You also gain experience from victorious combat, more so than from career